Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/docker_slides.md

   - Server process
 - Docker client
   - User interface/tools to interact with, create, manage containers etc. via daemon
+  - That means no direct interaction with containers, images etc.
 - Docker registries
   - Registries that manage Docker images to be used